Validating Design Tokens Against JSON Schema in CI

 [ACTION] Check Figma export script for numeric coercion.
 Ensure all spacing values are wrapped in quotes.

-Troubleshooting Matrix
+Troubleshooting Matrix:

 Diagnostic Step Root Cause Resolution Pattern

-Verify JSON syntax with jq or node -e 'JSON.parse(fs.readFileSync(...))'
-Schema draft mismatch (e.g., Draft 7 vs 2020-12) Pin validator dependencies in package.json to exact versions
+Verify JSON syntax with node -e "JSON.parse(require('fs').readFileSync('tokens/core.json','utf8'))" Schema draft mismatch (e.g., Draft 7 vs 2020-12) Pin ajv to exact version in package.json; use ajv/dist/2020 for Draft 2020-12

 Run validator in standalone mode to isolate CI environment variables Async token resolution not awaited before validation step Implement a pre-validation normalization script to strip metadata

-Validate $ref resolution paths against CI working directory structure Token alias syntax deviating from schema patternProperties regex Add explicit type: ['string', 'number'] unions for flexible token values
+Validate $ref resolution paths against CI working directory structure Token alias syntax deviating from schema patternProperties regex Add explicit type: ["string", "number"] unions for flexible token values

 Migration Strategy & Resolution Patterns